The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 In researching for this article, I knew that Sailor is considered one of the top fountain pen brands regularly compared to Pilot or Waterman.

-Also a Japanese brand Sailor Pens are often cited as a better pen in the fountain pen community, largely commented on for the quality of their fountain pen nib.
+Also a Japanese brand Sailor Pens are often cited as better in the community, largely commented on for the quality of their fountain pen nib.

 The Sailor gold nib is even sold to other pen companies like AT Cross who include them as a selling point for their top of the line pens like the Peerless.